 When a trustee is removed, the beneficiaries are responsible for replacing them.

 The Costs Associated With Setting Up A Trust

 A trust is created by signing a trust agreement with the trustee and then transferring property into the name of the trust (which is referred to as funding the trust).
 A trust does not exist until property is actually transferred into it, even if a trust agreement is signed.
-It does not take a long time to form a trust – only as long as it takes to draft and sign a trust agreement and then complete the necessary steps (usually the completion of paperwork) to transfer the property into the name of the trust.
+It does not take a long time to form a trust – only as long as it takes to draft and sign a trust agreement and then complete the necessary steps (usually the completion of paperwork) to transfer the property into the trust’s name.
 A trust can cost anywhere from a few hundred dollars to thousands of dollars in legal fees, depending on the complexity of the trust agreement’s terms and the type and amount of property to be transferred into the trust.
 “The Parties Involved In A Trust” is discussed in more detail in my book “Nothing But The Truth About Estate Planning, Probate And Living Trusts”.
-Download your copy here: Nothing But The Truth About Estate Planning, Probate And Living Trusts by Larry Israeloff CPA & tax attorney.
+Download your copy today.